J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Symmetry in molecules.md

 # Direct products
 - Given which representations two functions may transform as, one may want to know how the _product_ of those functions transform

-- Mathematically, the representation is given by the [[Group Theory|direct product]]
+- Mathematically, the representation is given by the [[Foundations of Group Theory|direct product]]
 - The _characters_ multiply directly, operation by operation

 - Example: $B_1\otimes B_2$ for $C_{2v}$ gives $A_2$